-"To use the term 'clean,' that's kind of a provocative term, but I think it is an appropriate one because ... there's a lot of 'exhaust' associated with burning the wrong food for fuel ... toxicity, free radicals ... that contributes to the metabolic problems we're seeing."
+"To use the term 'clean', that's kind of a provocative term, but I think an appropriate one because there's a lot of 'exhaust' associated with burning the wrong food for fuel ... toxicity, free radicals ... that contribute to the metabolic problems we're seeing."
 Dr. Mercola, Jan 2016

-"As a result, we're running into a lot of metabolic problems, because we're constantly inhibiting the body's ability to burn fuel that it was evolved to burn," Dr. Jeff Volek, Ph.D., Registered Dietitian and Professor, Ohio State University
+"We're running into a lot of metabolic problems because we're constantly inhibiting the body's ability to burn fuel that it was evolved to burn."
+Dr. Jeff Volek, Ph.D., Registered Dietitian and Professor, Ohio State University

 What feed we choose for our horses is always going to be about personal choice, and of course what works for some won't necessarily work for all.
 However, if you’re questioning your horse's feed regime, the information here may be of interest to you.

 First off, what we feed our horses should be as appropriate to what horses are meant to eat, and as uncontaminated as possible, to support the natural digestive function, immunity, and behavioural response of horses.

 Secondly, and contrary to what the advertising says, horses don't need additional hard (bagged) feed over and above a forage diet.
 What they do need is supplementation of additional nutrients; vitamins, minerals, protein and oil (the beneficial omega-3 oil, not the damaging inflammatory omega-6 oils which you get from the typical supermarket oils, i.e. corn, sunflower, canola etc) to balance the known deficiencies in our horses' forage, and extra energy, if necessary, for horses in work.